How does the U.S. federal workforce compare with those in other countries?

 Federal workers accounted for 1.87% of the civilian workforce as of last November, according to the Pew Research Center — and that figure includes more than 600,000 postal workers.

-In terms of cost, workers' pay and benefits account for around 6% of federal spending, Elizabeth Linos, an associate professor of public policy and management at Harvard University's Kennedy School of Government and director of The People Lab, told NPR's Fresh Air.
+In terms of cost, workers' pay and benefits account for around 6% of federal spending as a historical average, Elizabeth Linos, an associate professor of public policy and management at Harvard University's Kennedy School of Government and director of The People Lab, told NPR's Fresh Air.

+With government spending rising sharply since the COVID-19 pandemic, the percentage is now closer to 4%.

 Federal governments can be fairly small if states have relative autonomy in providing some government services, as in the U.S. and Australia.
 This is one of many variables that can make it difficult to directly compare federal governments.